Frequently Asked Leasing Questions

 Many people believe they will be charged for every slight dent or scratch on their car when they come to return it.
 There is a fair wear and tear policy that ensures you will only pay for damage that is not seen as arising from day to day use.
 If you are worried about what this might include your Account Manager will be able to give you a detailed explanation.
-Generally a small scratch will be fine but the wing mirror hanging off will probably get you a charge!

 Is vehicle leasing just for businesses?

-Of course, if there is a question that still hasn't been answered - just give our Account Managers a call!
+If you have a question that still hasn't been answered - just give our Account Managers a call!